 The Echidna Hike takes you through pristine sections of the national park, where you can experience a diverse range of rare and beautiful wildflowers amongst nationally significant Grey Box Woodland.
 There’s even a waterfall at the right time of year!
-Download a park map before your trip to find the trail and where to park.

 What’s the parks best kept secret?

-I reckon it’s still the gorge and river itself because it’s so hidden.
-Particularly right down in the gorge along the river.
-When you’re sitting by a waterhole amongst River Red Gums with cliffs towering overhead, it’s like you’re in the Flinders Ranges, but you’re a 10 minute drive from the southern suburbs!
+I reckon it’s still the gorge and river itself because it’s so beautiful and so hidden – particularly right down in the gorge along the river.
+When you’re sitting by a waterhole amongst river red gums with cliffs towering overhead, it’s like you’re in the Flinders Ranges, but you’re a 10 minute drive from the southern suburbs!

 What’s your favourite activity to enjoy in the park?

 Well, I’m a keen bushwalker and bird watcher, but now that I’m a dad my favourite activity is to explore nature in the park with my family.

 Where’s the best spot to see views of the gorge?

 If you’re up for more views and a longer walk or ride, I recommend the Punchbowl Link Trail.
-Start this one from the Sundews car park at Gate 11 which is accessible from Piggott Range Road in Onkaparinga Hills.
+Start this one from the Sundews car park at Gate 11, which is accessible from Piggott Range Road in Onkaparinga Hills.

 What’s your favourite campsite in Pink Gum Campground?

-I’ll say site 9.
-It has beautiful views of the park, it’s quite separate from the other sites and it adjoins the lovely grassy Pink Gum area in the centre of the campground.
+I love campsite 9 as it has beautiful views of the park, it’s quite separate from the other sites and it adjoins the lovely grassy Pink Gum area in the centre of the campground.

 If you have a young family site 10 is excellent.
 It kind of comes with its own fenced of front yard, which is full of trees and other natural features for the children to explore.